 Students who are enrolled in an on-campus practicum or internship at one of our two EC lab schools are able to design curricula and conduct field trips that use SUNY Cobleskill's abundant campus facilities, including our dairy barn, equestrian center, art gallery, children's library, greenhouses, fish hatcheries.

 Early Childhood Studies: Birth - Age 5, Bachelor of Science (BS)

-Students in SUNY Cobleskill's Early Childhood Studies programs begin their careers on day one.
-They have the opportunity from the outset to interact with infants through 5-year-olds while observing how professional teachers work with, guide, and present lessons to the children.
+Students in SUNY Cobleskill’s Early Childhood programs have multiple opportunities to interact with infants through 5-year-olds while observing how early childhood professionals work with, guide, and present lessons to the children.

 In addition to our conventional classrooms, the College operates two excellent early childhood laboratory schools, the Cobleskill Campus Child Care Center and a half-day preschool program at the Child Development Center.
 It bears noting that, while many colleges have either just one lab school or none at all, the fact that SUNY Cobleskill has two helps set our programs apart.

 The mission of the Early Childhood program is to provide guidance and learning opportunities, including authentic experiences, to students who choose to work with children and families as they become early childhood professionals.